lmc2179/lmc2179.github.io/drafts/pdp.md

 # An example: The relationship between air quality and housing prices

-We'll introduce a short example here which we'll revisit a few times.
-This example involves a straightforward question and small data set, but relationships between variables that are non-linear.
+We'll introduce a short example here which we'll revisit from a few perspectives.
+This example involves a straightforward question and small data set, but relationships between variables that are non-linear and possible interactions.

 Research question: Relationship between NOX and median house prices